elmaruz/PI_Videogames/README.md

 #### Frontend

-Se debe desarrollar una aplicación de React/Redux que contenga las siguientes pantallas/rutas.

-__Pagina inicial__: deben armar una landing page con
+Develop an app using React/Redux containing the following pages/routes:

+__Landing page__: must include
+- [ ] A bakground image representing the nature of the project
-- [ ] Alguna imagen de fondo representativa al proyecto
+- [ ] Button to access the homepage ('Main route')

+__Main route__: must include
-- [ ] Botón para ingresar al home (`Ruta principal`)
+- [ ] Searchbar to find videogames by name

-__Ruta principal__: debe contener
-- [ ] Input de búsqueda para encontrar videojuegos por nombre
+- [ ] Videogames display area, showing:
-- [ ] Área donde se verá el listado de videojuegos.
-Deberá mostrar su:
-  - Imagen
+  - Image
-  - Nombre
+  - Name
-  - Géneros
+  - Genres
-- [ ] Botones/Opciones para filtrar por género y por videojuego existente o agregado por nosotros
-- [ ] Botones/Opciones para ordenar tanto ascendentemente como descendentemente los videojuegos por orden alfabético y por rating
-- [ ] Paginado para ir buscando y mostrando los siguientes videojuegos, 15 juegos por pagina, mostrando los primeros 15 en la primer pagina.

-__IMPORTANTE__: Dentro de la Ruta Principal se deben mostrar tanto los videjuegos traidos desde la API como así también los de la base de datos.
-Debido a que en la API existen alrededor de 500 mil juegos, por cuestiones de performance pueden tomar la simplificación de obtener y paginar los primeras 100.

-__Ruta de detalle de videojuego__: debe contener
-- [ ] Los campos mostrados en la ruta principal para cada videojuegos (imagen, nombre, y géneros)
+- [ ] Buttons/Options to filter by genre and by database (existing videogame or ones created by you)
+- [ ] Buttons/Options to sort videogames alphabetically and by rating.
+- [ ] Show 15 videogames per page.

+__IMPORTANT__: The main route must display the videogames from the API as well as those created in your own db.
+Given that the API contains around 500K games, just the first 100 games are needed for the sake of this project.

+__Videogame detail route__: must include
+- [ ] The fields displayed in the main route for each videogame (image, name and genres)
-- [ ] Descripción
+- [ ] Description
-- [ ] Fecha de lanzamiento
+- [ ] Release date
 - [ ] Rating
-- [ ] Plataformas
+- [ ] Plataforms

-__Ruta de creación de videojuegos__: debe contener
+__Videogame creation route__: must include
-- [ ] Un formulario __controlado__ con los siguientes campos
+- [ ] A __controlled__ form with the following fields:
-  - Nombre
-  - Descripción
+  - Name
-  - Fecha de lanzamiento
+  - Description
+  - Release date
   - Rating
-- [ ] Posibilidad de seleccionar/agregar varios géneros
+- [ ] A way to select/add different genres
-- [ ] Posibilidad de seleccionar/agregar varias plataformas
+- [ ] A way to select/add different platforms
-- [ ] Botón/Opción para crear un nuevo videojuego
+- [ ] Button/option to create a new game

-#### Base de datos
+#### Database

-El modelo de la base de datos deberá tener las siguientes entidades (Aquellas propiedades marcadas con asterísco deben ser obligatorias):
+The database model will contain the following entities (those marked with an asterisk are mandatory)

-- [ ] Videojuego con las siguientes propiedades:
+- [ ] Videogame with the following properties:
-  - ID: * No puede ser un ID de un videojuego ya existente en la API rawg
+  - ID: * Cannot be an existing videogame ID from the rawg API
-  - Nombre *
+  - Name *
-  - Descripción *
+  - Description *
-  - Fecha de lanzamiento
+  - Release date
   - Rating
-  - Plataformas *
+  - Plataforms *
-- [ ] Genero con las siguientes propiedades:
+- [ ] Genre with the following properties:
   - ID
   - Nombre

-La relación entre ambas entidades debe ser de muchos a muchos ya que un videojuego puede pertenecer a varios géneros en simultaneo y, a su vez, un género puede contener múltiples videojuegos distintos.
-Un ejemplo sería el juego `Counter Strike` pertenece a los géneros Shooter y Action al mismo tiempo.
-Pero a su vez existen otros videojuegos considerados como Shooter o como Action.

-__IMPORTANTE__: Pensar como modelar los IDs de los videojuegos en la base de datos.
-Existen distintas formas correctas de hacerlo pero tener en cuenta que cuando hagamos click en algun videojuego, este puede provenir de la API o de la Base de Datos por lo que cuando muestre su detalle no debería haber ambigüedad en cual se debería mostrar.
-Por ejemplo si en la API el videojuego `Age of Empires II: Age of Kings` tiene id = 1 y en nuestra base de datos creamos un nuevo videojuego `Age of Henry` con id = 1, ver la forma de diferenciarlos cuando querramos acceder al detalle del mismo.
+The kind of relationship between these entities will be many to many, given that a videogame can belong to many genres simultaneously and a genre can contain many different videogames.
+For example, the game 'Counter Strike' belongs to both the Action and Shooter genres.
+At the same time, other games are assigned to the Shooter or Action genre.

 #### Backend

 Se debe desarrollar un servidor en Node/Express con las siguientes rutas:

-__IMPORTANTE__: No está permitido utilizar los filtrados, ordenamientos y paginados brindados por la API externa, todas estas funcionalidades tienen que implementarlas ustedes.
+__IMPORTANT__: Using endpoints from the external API to filter/sort the results or manage the game display's paging is not allowed, these will have to be implemented by yourself instead.

+Develop a server using Node/Express with the following routes:

   - [ ] __GET /videogames__:
-  - Obtener un listado de los videojuegos
-  - Debe devolver solo los datos necesarios para la ruta principal
+  - Obtain a list of the videogames
 - [ ] __GET /videogames?name="..."__:
-  - Obtener un listado de las primeros 15 videojuegos que contengan la palabra ingresada como query parameter
-  - Si no existe ningún videojuego mostrar un mensaje adecuado
+  - Obtain a list of the videogames which contain the keyword passed as a query parameter
+  - If no videogame exists, display an error message
 - [ ] __GET /videogame/{idVideogame}__:
-  - Obtener el detalle de un videojuego en particular
-  - Debe traer solo los datos pedidos en la ruta de detalle de videojuego
-  - Incluir los géneros asociados
+  - Obtain a videogame's details
+  - Should only return the data required by the videogame detail route
+  - Include any genres associated with the videogame
 - [ ] __GET /genres__:
-  - Obtener todos los tipos de géneros de videojuegos posibles
-  - En una primera instancia deberán traerlos desde rawg y guardarlos en su propia base de datos y luego ya utilizarlos desde allí
+  - Obtain all genres
+  - Upon the first call these will have to be retrieved from rawg and saved in your own database and subsequently use them from there
 - [ ] __POST /videogame__:
-  - Recibe los datos recolectados desde el formulario controlado de la ruta de creación de videojuego por body
-  - Crea un videojuego en la base de datos
+  - Receives the data collected from the game creation controlled form
+  - Create a videogame in the database

 #### Testing
 - [ ] Al menos tener un componente del frontend con sus tests respectivos
 - [ ] Al menos tener una ruta del backend con sus tests respectivos
 - [ ] Al menos tener un modelo de la base de datos con sus tests respectivos

+#### Testing
+- [ ] At least one front end component with tests
+- [ ] At least one back end route with tests
+- [ ] At least one database model with tests